 Hypervisors are used for many different tasks, including cloud computing, server management, and simply running programs y compatible with an operating system you don’t have.
 You can use a hypervisor to run processes and operating systems on virtual machines, totally separate from your main system.

 In this guide, I’ll explain why knowing what a hypervisor is and how it works is vital for managing your system’s performance, security monitoring, and capacity planning as well as your network and hardware optimization.
-I’ll also review my pick for the best hypervisor management solution on the market in 2020—SolarWinds® Virtualization Manager.
+I’ll also review my pick for the best hypervisor management solution on the market today—SolarWinds® Virtualization Manager.

 What Is a Hypervisor?